 The practice responded to concerns and complaints appropriately.
+Information about how patients could raise their concerns was available in the waiting area and the practice manager spoke knowledgeably about how they would deal with a complaint.
 Staff discussed outcomes to share learning and improve the service.